Desjardins General Insurance: The Personal

 Founded in 1974, The Personal is subsidiary of Desjardins General Insurance and a Canada property and casualty (P&C) group insurer that specializes in home insurance and auto insurance.
 They offer multiple services to their partners, and are specialized in offering group exclusive rates.
 They represent over 700 public and private organizations, professional orders and unions across Canada.
 "It prides itself on high customer satisfaction, with 96% of respondents saying they are satisfied after making a claim and 95% of insurance holders renewing their policies each year.
 The renewal rate is one of the highest in the insurance industry."

 History

 In 1974, in Canada, The Personal created the auto and home group insurance concept.
 The concept of group insurance was popular for life policies, but for the first time the concept was applied to cars and homes.
 Auto and home were then the only products offered; later The Personal broadened their range of services to include other products, such as recreational vehicles, travel and pets.

-On May 2 of 1986, The Personal (then called The Security), was reaching an agreement with the Centrale de l'enseignement du Québec (CEQ), who were looking for a group insurance.
+On May 2, 1986, The Personal (then called The Security), was reaching an agreement with the Centrale de l'enseignement du Québec (CEQ), who were looking for a group insurance.
 This agreement signed the official start of the history of group P&C insurance in Quebec.